ignite your opening chapters

 Do you have an identifiable genre?
 Or is it a mishmash of genres?
 And does a mix like this actually work on the page?

-And let’s not get started on the fact you’ve read and rewritten your scenes and chapters so many times that you no longer remember what you’ve put in and what you’ve taken out.
+And let’s not get started on the fact you’ve read and rewritten your scenes so many times you no longer remember what you’ve put in and taken out.

-The truth is, there are so many things to keep track of when you’re writing a novel or memoir.
-So many moving parts: characterisation, plot, pace, theme, genre, dialogue, structure, and more.
+There are so many things to keep track of when you’re writing a novel or memoir.
+Like characterisation, plot, pace, theme, genre, dialogue, structure.
+And more.

 All you want to do is wow readers or agents.
 But writing can be a lonely business.
 Especially if you don’t have access to a writing group or critique partner.